 If you clicked on this post, you are probably wondering, is Jordan Safe in 2019?
 My short answer, yes it is safe and you should definitely consider a visit, whether a guided tour or independently.

 Before I share my experiences on safety in Jordan, you may want to know how much I know about the country and how long I visited.
 If you have been reading my blog for awhile, you will have read my passion and love for Jordan.
 If you are new to my page, my first visit to Jordan in 2016 was a catalyst for many life changes and lead to a fourth visit to the country in April 2018.
 My first visit was a week long, the second was a month.
-My third and fourth visits were about 3 weeks each and I plan to return again in April 2019!
+My third and fourth visits were about 3 weeks each and I just returned in March 2019!

 While most of my close friends and family have stopped saying I am crazy to go to the Middle East, I still get many people who ask “Is Jordan safe?” when I say I spend a lot of time in Jordan with my young boys and feel completely comfortable, whether it is in Amman, Petra, or Wadi Rum.